NSF REU Mentors and Projects

 Blair Paul, MBL: Research in the Paul Lab centers on understanding the significance of microbial genetic variation and hypermutation in shaping symbiotic interactions and response to environmental stress.
 We are also developing experimental approaches to determine functions and selective pressures that can be linked with dynamic processes in microbial genomes of bacteria and archaea.
 To this end, we apply a combination of computational, molecular, and geochemical tools to study molecular phenomena in microbes from a range of aquatic environments.
 Current projects in the lab include i) exploring the potential for adhesion/attachment proteins of viruses or microbial symbionts to be used as bait for enrichment and isolation of uncultivated hosts; ii) understanding the eco-evolutionary importance of hypermutation in aquatic bacteria and developing a model system for accelerated protein evolution.

-Joshua Rosenthal, MBL: The central dogma of biology maintains that genetic information passes faithfully from DNA to RNA to proteins; however, with the help of diverse tools, sometimes it is modified within messenger RNA.
-RNA editing by deamination of adenosine to inosine (A-to-I) is a process used to alter genetic information.
-Unlike alternative splicing, which shuffles relatively large regions of RNA, editing targets single bases.
-Because inosine is interpreted as guanosine during translation, this process can recode codons.
-A-to-I RNA editing is catalyzed by the ADAR (adenosine deaminase that acts on RNA) family of enzymes.
-All multicellular animals, from cnidarians to mammals, express ADARs, but the extent to which they use them to recode is generally limited.
-In fact, transcriptome-wide screens have only uncovered about 25 conserved recoding RNA editing sites in mammals, and several hundred in Drosophila.
-These studies have led to the general assumption that recoding by RNA editing is extremely rare.
-Recent studies in my lab show that cephalopods break the rules.
-In fact, the behaviorally sophisticated Coleoids (squid, octopus and cuttlefish) edit the majority of their messenger RNAs.
-This ability to alter genetic information on the fly is an intriguing innovation.
-We know that it is happening at unprecedented levels, and that it is used primarily in the nervous system to alter proteins directly involved in neuronal signaling.
-Projects in my lab focus on five basic themes: 1) what are the mechanistic underpinnings of high-level RNA editing in cephalopods; 2) how does RNA editing affect protein function and electrical signaling; 3) does RNA editing respond to environmental factors, particularly those that are being affected by human activities; 4) how do RNA editing sites evolve.
-Students will be exposed to genome engineering, molecular biology, synthetic biology, cell physiology, and the bioinformatics associated with large DNA sequence data sets.
+Joshua Rosenthal, MBL: Research/Project: The central dogma of biology maintains that genetic information passes faithfully from DNA to RNA to proteins; however, RNA editing by deamination of adenosine to inosine (A-to-I) alters genetic information.
+Unlike alternative splicing, which shuffles relatively large regions of RNA, the editing targets single bases.
+All multicellular animals, from cnidarians to mammals, express the underlying RNA editing enzymes (ADARs), but the extent to which they use them to recode is generally limited.
+Transcriptome-wide screens have only uncovered ~25 conserved recoding RNA editing sites in mammals, and several hundred in Drosophila.
+These studies have led to the assumption that recoding by RNA editing is extremely rare.
+My lab has shown that cephalopods break the rules and edit the majority of the messenger RNAs in their brains.
+This ability to alter genetic information is an intriguing innovation, is happening at unprecedented levels, and is used primarily in the nervous system to alter proteins directly involved in excitability.
+Projects in my lab include: 1) the use of CRISPR-Cas9 coupled with biochemical and cellular biology to explore the mechanistic underpinnings of high-level recoding in cephalopods; 2) the use of electrophysiological approaches to study how RNA editing affects protein function and electrical signaling; 3) the use of deep sequencing and computational approaches to study how RNA editing respond to environmental factors, particularly those that are being affected by human activities; 4) the use of evolutionary theory to understand how RNA editing sites evolve.
+To support these activities, the Rosenthal Lab is heavily invested in developing genetically tractable cephalopod research organisms.

 S. Emil Ruff, MBL: Research focuses on microbial interactions and population dynamics as drivers of community function.
 To disentangle microbial food webs, Emil mainly studies ecosystems with reduced complexity, such as natural or laboratory enrichment cultures, microbial blooms or extreme habitats.
 His work has improved our understanding of the sources and sinks of the greenhouse gas methane in seafloor ecosystems and groundwater aquifers.
 Currently, he is investigating the effect of bioirrigation on the removal of methane from wetland sediments.
 More information to follow regarding current projects.